Star Trek Timelines Review, Tips, Strategies, and Gripes

 Quick Scroll Through the Star Trek Timelines Crew Screens

 A Quick Look at the Fleet Screens and Rewards

 Next is a quick run through the Fleet screens.
-Fleets provide benefits two ways currently—daily rewards from fleet participation as well as access to squads (which provide rewards in the weekly events).
+Fleets provide benefits two ways right now—daily rewards from fleet participation as well as access to squads (which provide rewards in the weekly events).
 Watch as we go through the various screens.
 Shown is a fleet of one member with one squad.
 Fleets can have up to 50 members with 10 squads.
-Coming in the next few weeks are Starbases which will provide more member benefits for fleet membership, such as raising the daily chroniton cap for members.
-This will be added to this article as soon as they are live.
+Starbases are an important addition to Fleets.
+They add crew bonuses, increase the number of daily Replications, and raise your maximum Chroniton cap.

 A Look at Star Trek Timelines Fleets

 A Peek at Star Trek Timelines Starbases

 Scans and Shuttle Missions in Star Trek Timelines